Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 CUPA has also advocated for legislators to explore, with the pharmaceutical and biotechnology industries, ways to make preapproval access a more appealing prospect to large and small companies.
 Companies are concerned that making experimental drugs available for preapproval access could cost money, threaten their drug development timeline, turn off investors, and/or get them in trouble with the FDA.
 These areas are actionable for legislators and have yet to be addressed, although the FDA has sought to reassure companies that it is very rare for serious adverse events in expanded access to have repercussions for a drug development program.

 The FDA’s Expanded Access: Information for Industry report says that all severe adverse event (SAE) reports generated in the context of expanded access are considered within the context of the patient’s underlying medical condition and that it does not hold SAEs against the unapproved medical product unless it is reasonable to do so.
-The agency has recently conducted several audits and is using that data to try to assure companies that the likelihood of an experimental product’s development being slowed or derailed by bad outcomes in the compassionate use setting is extremely unlikely.
+The agency has recently conducted several audits and is using that data to try to assure companies that the likelihood of an experimental product’s development being slowed or derailed by bad outcomes in the expanded access setting is extremely unlikely.

 CUPA continues to evaluate new ways to increase preapproval access to investigational products, including making access a more appealing prospect for the pharmaceutical/biotechnology industry and educating healthcare providers about preapproval access.